Helen J. Rosenblum - Riverhead News Review

 Helen J. Rosenblum

-The Honorable Helen J. Rosenblum of Shelter Island died Friday, Feb.
+The Honorable Helen J. Rosenblum of Shelter Island, N.Y., died suddenly on Feb.
 4, 2022, at Stony Brook University Hospital.
+She is survived by her loving fiancé, Edward J. Boyd, of Southold, N.Y.; two nephews, Jeffrey Rosenblum of Annandale, Va., and Eric M. Rosenblum of Brooklyn, N.Y.; and a niece, Jennifer Asher of Plano, Texas.

-The Family will receive visitors Friday, Feb.
-11, from 4 to 8 p.m. at DeFriest-Grattan Shelter Island Funeral Home, with a firematic/EMS service at 6 p.m.
+Helen was a graduate of George Washington University and Fordham University School of Law.
+She was an accomplished attorney at law who served as Shelter Island Town Justice from 2004 to 2020, as a presiding justice of the East End Regional Interventional Court from 2011 to 2020, as Shelter Island Town Attorney from 1986 to 2001, and as attorney for the Shelter Island Fire District from 1986.

-The Liturgy of Christian Burial will be celebrated at 10:30 a.m.
-Saturday, Feb.
-12, at Our Lady of The Isle R.C.
-Church in Shelter Island Heights with Father Peter DeSanctis officiating.
+She was an honorary life member of Shelter Island Emergency Medical Services, having been active for many years as a critical care technician with the Shelter Island Red Cross Ambulance, where she served as an assistant chief, including providing care at Ground Zero on Sept.
+11, 2001.

 This is a paid notice.